-Gastric bypass involves rerouting the intestine to avoid the first two parts of the small intestine.
-These two sections normally absorb iron, calcium, magnesium, B vitamins and vitamin C.
+Gastric bypass involves rerouting the intestine to avoid the first part of the small intestine.
+This section normally absorb iron, calcium, magnesium, B vitamins and vitamin C.

-The duodenal switch and the SADI-S procedures involve removing 3⁄4 of the stomach and also avoid the duodenum and most of the jejunum which increases the risk of deficiency because there is not enough gastric acid and little intestine to absorb the nutrients.
+The duodenal switch and the SADI-S procedures involve removing 3⁄4 of the stomach avoids the first two sections of the small intestines: the duodenum and most of the jejunum which increases the risk of deficiency because there is not enough gastric acid and little intestine to absorb the nutrients.
 Additionally, due to the very short common channels (which allow the nutrients to be absorbed), there is a higher likelihood for malnutrition.
 A supplement with additional vitamins: A, D, E, and K is recommended for life.